victorwmsft/office-docs-powershell/skype/skype-ps/skype/Test-CsVoiceUser.md

 This cmdlet will look at each individual user object and perform the actions we've specified within curly braces ({}).

 The first action is to output the display name of the current user.
-(The current user is represented by the $_ characters; thus the display name is in the DisplayName property of $_.)
+(The current user is represented by the $<em> characters; thus the display name is in the DisplayName property of $</em>.)
 We now can see which user account we're testing.
 Next we call the `Test-CsVoiceUser` cmdlet, passing it the DialedNumber ("+14255559999") and the SipUri of the current user.
 In this example we're using the user's SIP address ($_.SipAddress).